Persepolis (film): Plot

 One night, as she leaves a party where she lies about being French, Marji hears her grandmother's voice telling her to stay true to herself.
+She develops a relationship with Markus, but it ends after she catches him cheating on her with another woman.
 Schloss accuses Marji of stealing, and Marji leaves.
 She spends the day on a park bench, reflecting upon her actions and realizing she has nowhere to go.
 After living on the street for a few months, she contracts bronchitis and almost dies.
-She awakens in a Viennese hospital.
+She awakens in a Viennese hospital, where she is allowed to make a phone call home.

 Marji returns to Iran with her family's hopes that the end of the war will improve their lives.
 She grows depressed, and attempts suicide by overdosing on medication.
-She attends university and starts dating fellow student Reza.
+She dreams of meeting God, who insists that her time is not over.
+Jolted out of her depression, she attends university and starts dating fellow student Reza.

-While waiting for Reza outside, Marji lies to a police officer to avoid arrest for wearing makeup.
+While waiting for Reza outside, Marji lies to a police officer to avoid arrest for wearing makeup, saying a man nearby who had been ogling her had made indecent comments to her.
 Her grandmother is disappointed and tells her that both her grandfather and her uncle died for freedom and that she should never sacrifice her integrity.
 Marji gives a speech during class, challenging the sexist double standard in the university's forum on public morality, but both Marji's and Reza's families are fined when the two are caught holding hands in public.
 Marji and Reza marry, but divorce a year later.

 The fundamentalist police raid a party that Marji is attending.
 The women are detained while the men escape across the rooftops.
 One of them, Nima, falls to his death.
-Marji decides to leave Iran.
+Marji decides to leave Iran again.
 Before leaving, she visits the graves of her grandfather and uncle.
 Her mother forbids her from returning, and her grandmother dies soon after her departure.

-In the present, Marji gets into a taxi.
-As it leaves the airport, the driver asks where she is from.
+In the present, at Orly, Marji gets into a taxi.
+As it leaves the airport, the driver asks where she is coming from.
 She replies, "Iran".
 She recalls her final memory of her grandmother.